 Restraining orders are similar to domestic violence protection orders and are used in the absence of domestic violence.
 A restraining order can order the restraints as a domestic violence protection order.
 It can also be used in the context of shared property and order that your partner not dispose of property, change insurance, or make other changes that would affect your ability to provide for yourself or your children.
 Other orders regarding support may be asked for at the same time as a restraining order, too.

-The Washington divorce lawyers at Ashby Law are eager to answer your questions and help you understand the ins and outs of filing for domestic violence restraining orders and other types of restraining orders.
+The Washington divorce lawyers at Pacific Northwest Family Law are eager to answer your questions and help you understand the ins and outs of filing for domestic violence restraining orders and other types of restraining orders.
 As your attorneys, we will focus on how best to represent your interests and achieve your desired goals.
 We have handled countless divorce and family law proceedings over the years, and we will work with you to create the best strategy possible in your case.
 Call our offices at (509) 537-1961 and learn how we can help you with your Washington family law case.